doctorOb/ipspoof/README.md

 you need to enable the log component for Ipv4GlobalRouting.
 Do this from the command line by executing:
 	export NS_LOG=Ipv4GlobalRouting

-Next, to run the script, you'll need to run:
+Next, to run the script, change into the ns-3.19 directory, then you'll need to run:
 	./waf --run second

-Out of the ns-3.19 directory.
 You should see output coming from each router as it receives each packet.

 ====Global Router Interface====
 "This class turns a node into a global router, implementing the globalrouting protocol.
 We hooked in here to